measurement-kit/measurement-kit/doc/api/common/error.md

 disjoint, `measurement_kit/common.hpp` also defines offsets at which errors of each library SHOULD start, as well as useful macros that takes codes relative to a specific library and yields absolute error codes.
 Each MeasurementKit library is given room for up to 1,000 error codes.
-At least the following offset SHOULD be defined by the `measurement_kit/common.hpp` header:
+At least the following offsets SHOULD be defined by the `measurement_kit/common.hpp` header:

 - 0 for the *common* lib